farshidtz/edgex-device-ft232h-bme680/README.md

-# device-simple
+# EdgeX FT232H BME680 Device Service

 Device service to:
+- Read from BME680 connected to FT232H over I2C
 - Control the GPIO on FT232H
-- Read from BME680 connected to FT232H over I2C